 Do you long for a spring holiday in Denmark – with cosy moments, delicious food from local production, a lot of outdoor activities as well as arts and crafts?
 Then you definitely should visit Bornholm!
 More than 150 km coastline with both rocky cliffs and white sandy beaches with crystal clear water – and cosy old fishing villages.
 Because of Bornholm’s size, you need not travel more than half an hour to your next experience – regardless, where on Bornholm you are staying.

 Want to go the easy and convenient way to Bornholm?
-Take Danish Air Transports plane to the island – the flights are CO2-neutral, because DAT compensates 110% for all flights.
+Take the Danish airline DATs plane to the island – the flights are CO2-neutral, because DAT compensates 110% for all flights.
 The flying time from Copenhagen to Rønne is only 35 minutes.

 History has clearly left its footsteps on Bornholm.
 Visit the beautiful old round churches, or Northern Europes largest castle ruin Hammershus, where you also can visit a new and already award-winning Visitor Centre.
 Just an hour by boat from Gudhjem you can visit the old fortress Christiansø, that witnesses about the island’s past as Northern Europes first Sea Fortress from 1684.